-Drop Shot rigs are great for deep water fishing, especially in the winter when the fish move and stay low in the water column.
-You won’t have to put much thought into what bait to use when drop shotting, because the lower drop wire holding the split shot on this rig will deliver your bait right down to the bottom in rapid time.
+Drop Shot rigs are great for deep-water fishing, especially in the winter when the fish move and stay low in the water column.
+You won’t have to put much thought into what bait to use when drop shotting because the lower drop wire holding the split shot on this rig will deliver your bait right down to the bottom in rapid time.

-This is also where one of the downsides of the weight in drop shotting comes in; sometimes your weight and bait drops so quickly through the water column that it can scare the fish you were wanting to target.
+This is also where one of the downsides of the weight in drop shotting comes in; sometimes your weight and bait drops so quickly through the water column that it can scare the fish you wanted to target.
 If you are dealing with timid fish that won’t bite, sometimes feathering your drop by gently tugging on the rod so the weight falls a bit slower can help.
-You can also try adjusting the split shot weight size so it’s a bit better balanced with the bait you choose and glides down slowly.
+You can also try adjusting the split shot weight size, so it’s a bit better balanced with the bait you choose and glides down slowly.

 The entire point of drop shotting with a Drop Shot rig is to use the weight to put your bait right in front of the fish’s face when they are hiding out in deeper water so they can strike it hard and fast without having to give chase.

-- Hooks are made of high carbon steel, with super sharp, durable and corrosion-resistant, whether fishing in freshwater or saltwater.
+- Hooks are made of high-carbon steel, with super sharp, durable, and corrosion-resistant, whether fishing in freshwater or saltwater.